-Activity Impact Actual Spend Community support officer has a specific targeted caseload to support students with attendance, mental health and family issues.
+Activity Impact Actual Spend Attendance Officer, Attendance Assistant, Home Visits Coordinator & Community Support Worker.
+Community support officer has a specific targeted caseload to support students with attendance, mental health and family issues.
 Confidential records are kept of their engagement with students and their families.
-Case 100% salary cost of Attendance Office Attendance Officer, Attendance Assistant & Community Support Worker. studies of their work are produced and feedback given to pastoral board meetings.
-Attendance officer and the attendance assistant supports students and their 100% salary cost of Attendance Assistant Worker. families with attendance concerns.
+Case studies of their work are produced and feedback given to pastoral board meetings.
+Attendance officer and the attendance assistant supports students and their families with attendance concerns.
 They have met with students and their families and liaised with external stakeholders such as GP's, hospitals and mental health services.
-75% salary cost of Community support worker Inclusion team is established and supporting students The inclusion team was established with new student support officers recruited into post.
+100% salary cost of Attendance Officer 100% salary cost of Attendance Assistant 75% salary cost of Community support worker Home visits coordinator now in post and coordinating visits to complete welfare checks on PP students.
+Works closely along attendance and safeguarding teams to ensure welfare checks are in place.
+50% cost of Home Visits Coordinator Inclusion team is established and supporting students The inclusion team was established with new student support officers recruited into post.
 Staff have also been completing training packages such as ELSA.
-There was one permanent exclusion from within the disadvantaged group. £92000 Edukey Edukey was embedded into systems and processes to allow a collation of pastoral information and interventions to be collated by one central platform.
-This enabled staff to review pastoral support plans and individual learning plans for students in their classes to identify key strategies that have been put in place to support them. £1100 Inquiry Questions Some staff chose to look at PP vs Non-PP interventions are part of their inquiry question (CPD appraisal process).
-Successful strategies will be shared with their faculty teams and pastoral teams. £997
+There was one permanent exclusion from within the disadvantaged group in 2023-2024. £95000 Edukey Edukey was embedded into systems and processes to allow a collation of pastoral information and interventions to be collated by one central platform. £1500

+This enabled staff to review pastoral support plans and individual learning plans for students in their classes to identify key strategies that have been put in place to support them.
+Edukey continues to hold pastoral and SEN information, which staff access to inform their quality first teaching.
+Inquiry Questions Some staff chose to look at PP vs Non-PP interventions as part of their inquiry question (CPD appraisal process).
+Successful strategies will be shared with their faculty teams and pastoral teams. £500